 These wires help teeth move from one position to another position.
 Braces can’t do alone.
 So, pressure or force is applied with the help of wires.
 Then, the movement of teeth becomes possible.

 So, the tightening of braces means applying this force using the wires.
 After tightening, it produces a lot of pressure on your teeth for the first few days.
 Then gradually it becomes loose and stops applying force.
 This means it stops working.

 In that time, braces need to be tightened and apply more pressure.
 This is why you need to visit your orthodontist regularly.

 But, is it possible that you realize your braces require adjustment?

 Yes, it’s possible as you can feel the difference.
-When it requires tightened, your brackets feel loose and there is no pain or discomfort in your teeth or gums.
+When it requires to be tightened, your brackets feel loose and there is no pain or discomfort in your teeth or gums.

 You can also feel that there is no pressure from your brackets to your teeth.
-But, during 1st day of tightening, you may feel a lot of pressure on your teeth.
+But, on 1st day of tightening, you may feel a lot of pressure on your teeth.

 What to do when you get your braces tightened?

 After getting braces tightened, you may feel pain or discomfort for the first few days.
 Sometimes, you may feel your teeth getting loose or you are losing your teeth after 3-4 days.
 But it’s normal.
 Don’t panic so much.